joemoose/psiops/docs/playing.md

 | TACTICS | Governs the application of logic and training, including coordinating or avoiding an ambush, penetrating secure computer systems, or operating machinery. |
 | WILLPOWER | Governs expressions of presence and resolve, such as delivering persuasive speeches, bluffing, creating disguises, or activating neural weapons. |

 You can always default to your REFLEXES when firing a rifle, which is perfectly fine.
 However, a creative approach to your tactical situation might suggest using a different attribute.
 If the GM agrees, you’ll use that attribute for your *action roll*.
 Ask the GM questions about your environment and circumstances.
 Be resourceful.
 Find an edge and use any available advantage.

 #### Named Action Rolls with Specific Attributes

-Keep in mind that describing your action to specify the *applicable attribute* deliberately **differs** from game rules that specify a **specific** attribute for an *action roll*.
-For example, an *initiative roll* always uses your TACTICS attribute, an *wound roll* uses your STRENGTH, and *activating* a *neural weapon* uses WILLPOWER regardless of the situation.
+Keep in mind that describing your action to specify the *applicable attribute* deliberately differs from game rules that state a **specific attribute** for an *action roll*.
+For example, an *initiative roll* always uses your TACTICS attribute, a *wound roll* uses your STRENGTH, and *activating* a *neural weapon* uses WILLPOWER regardless of the situation.

 When a specific attribute is required for an action roll, the rule for that roll is given a unique name, such as a *defense roll*, and it specifies which attribute to use.
 Most action rolls that use specific attributes are part of combat mechanics.
 See the [Combat](combat.md) section.

 ### Roll the Dice

 When you created your character, you assigned a *score* to each of your character’s *attributes*, with higher scores indicating greater ability.
 These scores can increase or decrease your chances of success on *action rolls*.

 To make an *action roll*, roll **2D6 + Attribute score**.

 The **sum** of the dice roll and the attribute score determines how well you succeed at your action, as shown in the following list: